Massacre at Central High: Plot

 David (Derrel Maury), a new student at Central High, meets Mark (Andrew Stevens), an old friend whom he once helped out of a jam at their previous school.
 Mark tells David that the school can be like a country club for him if he befriends Bruce (Ray Underwood), Craig (Steve Bond), and Paul (Damon Douglas), the bullies who rule the school student body; Mark has become their somewhat reluctant accomplice.

 Over the next few days, David witnesses Bruce, Craig, and Paul torment the other students, including the scrawny Spoony; the overweight Oscar; Arthur, the school's hearing-impaired librarian; and Rodney, who drives a rundown car that is vandalized by the bullies.
 After David forcibly thwarts the trio's attempt to rape two female students, Mary and Jane, in an empty classroom, the bullies approach Mark and tell him he only has one more chance to talk David into minding his own business.
-When this fails, the three bullies decide to take matters into their own hands.
-Meanwhile, David has taken a liking to Mark's girlfriend, Theresa.
+Meanwhile, David has taken a liking to Mark's girlfriend, and that night when Mark catches David and Theresa having a naked frolic in the ocean, a dejected Mark tells the trio he couldn't make any headway with David.
+The three bullies decide to take matters into their own hands.
+Mark insists that he be kept out of whatever plans the trio has for David.

 One evening, David is repairing Rodney's car in his garage when the bullies appear and kick the jack out from under the vehicle.
-One of the wheels crushes David's left leg, crippling him.
+One of the wheels crushes David's right leg, crippling him.

 After being discharged from hospital, David takes revenge on the trio by arranging fatal "accidents": he electrocutes Bruce by sabotaging his hang-glider to fly into a power line, tricks Craig into high-diving into an empty swimming pool, and pushes Paul's van off a cliff with Paul in it.